johnwcowan/r7rs-work/RelationsCowan.md

 and a set of tuples that have the same attribute names as those in the heading.
 Relations are immutable and opaque.

-These procedures also accept relvars in place of relations.
+All procedures also accept relvars in place of relations.

+### Constants

 relation-dee